stevennic22/go-twilio-frontline-integration-service/README.md

 ### Customers list
-In the CRM callback reponse, each [customer object](https://www.twilio.com/docs/frontline/data-transfer-objects#customer) should look like this:
+In the CRM callback response, each [customer object](https://www.twilio.com/docs/frontline/data-transfer-objects#customer) should look like this:

 Example:
 ```golang